wp-plugins/team-rosters/readme.txt

 **NOTES:**

-* When upgrading the existing player data will not be deleted.
+* When upgrading the existing player data will NOT be deleted.
-* Any changes to the plugin stylesheet (css/mstw-tr-style.css)*will* be overwritten, so if you have customized that file you will want to save it before upgrading.
+* Any changes to the plugin stylesheet (css/mstw-tr-style.css)*WILL* be overwritten, so if you have customized that file you should save it before upgrading.
 * To support the (significant) refactoring of the code in version 3.0, some shortcode arguments and default Display Settings had to be changed.
-Therefore, it is possible that some customizations of existing Roster Tables via [shortcode arguments], default colors and other display settings, and so forth may have to be replaced.
+Therefore, it is possible that some customizations of existing Roster Tables via [shortcode arguments], default colors, display settings, and so forth may have to be replaced.
 Existing arguments and parameters were preserved to the greatest extent possible, so mileage will vary depending on exactly what arguments and/or settings you were using.

 == Frequently Asked Questions ==